knutsel/traffic_control-1/incubator.rst

 === Mailing lists ===

-We currently use "google groups" to communicate, but we would like to move that to ASF maintianed mailing lists.
+We currently use "google groups" to communicate, but we would like to move that to ASF maintained mailing lists.

 Current groups / mailing lists:
 * https://groups.google.com/forum/#!forum/traffic_control